vivek100/oneShotCodeGen/README.md

 # AI Code Generator CLI v2

-A command-line tool that generates complete web applications from natural language descriptions using AI.
-This version supports multiple prompt versions and flexible code generation strategies.
+A command-line tool that generates complete full stack web applications from a single prompt using AI.

 ## Purpose

 ### Problem
-When creating full-stack web applications using AI models like ChatGPT, several challenges arise:
+When creating full-stack web applications from scratch using AI models like ChatGPT/Claude/Cursor several challenges arise:
-- Models make inconsistent assumptions about implementation details
+- Models make a lot of assumptions about implementation details
+  - It assumes details like user flows,screen, technologies etc which are not documented and lost in its decision making process, leading to inaccurate cpde
+  - When you prompt the model to build on top of its previous output, it just makes new assumptions leading to inaccuracies across old and new code
+  - When you ask it change anything, it doesn't have the relevant context and creates code by filling up the gaps
+- As the changes become complex over the chat window
-- Code quality degrades as conversation context grows
+  - the Code quality drops rapidly as the model needs a lot of hand holding in what past context to take in and what not
   - Changes aren't properly tracked or incorporated across components
   - No clear separation between requirements and implementation

 ### Solution
-This tool addresses these challenges by breaking down the application generation process into distinct phases, each building upon the previous one:
+We try to solve this problems by divide the code generation process into distinct steps/phases, where the AI is forced to document all of its assumptions and details, which is later passed on as context to make further accurate changes.

+You just give it a simple prompt like "Create an expense management tool" and it will setup the whole project with relevant code and requirement docs.
+We explain the chart below on how it takes user prompt and creates the app:

 ```mermaid
 graph TD